ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/soil_carbon.md

 Soils are one of the largest stores ecological stores of carbon.
 For this reason, there has been long term interest in modelling the soil carbon cycle.
-This is a massively complex task as carbon exists in the soil in a huge variety of forms.
-Because of this approaches to soil carbon modelling (starting with the CENTURY model {cite}`parton_analysis_1987`) have generally grouped carbon into a small set of pools with common properties.
+This is a massively complex task as carbon exists in the soil in a huge variety of forms, therefore soil carbon modelling (starting with the CENTURY model {cite}`parton_analysis_1987`) have generally grouped carbon into a small set of pools with common properties.
 This is the broad approach that we take in the Virtual Ecosystem.
-In this page, we set out the set of pools that our model of the soil carbon cycle uses, explain the inputs that these pools receive from the other components of the Virtual Ecosystem, and describe the processes that transfer carbon between pools.
+In this page, we set out the set of carbon pools that our soil model uses, explain the inputs that these pools receive from the other modules of the Virtual Ecosystem, and describe the processes that transfer carbon between pools.

 ## Soil carbon pools